 UAE Expands Visa-on-Arrival Scheme for 6 Countries

-- The United Arab Emirates has extended its visa-on-arrival programme to include nationals of six more countries
+- The United Arab Emirates has extended its visa-on-arrival programme to include nationals from six more countries

-- This new decision aims to allow eligible travellers and their families to obtain either a 14-day or 60-day visa on arrival once they hold valid residence permits from select nations
+- This aims to allow eligible travellers to obtain visas once they hold valid residence permits from select nations

 The United Arab Emirates (UAE) has expanded its visa-on-arrival programme for nationals of six countries.